 Where did you go to university and what did you study?

-Have you had a chance to work on any pro bono matters?
+Have you worked on any pro bono matters?

 I have had many opportunities to get involved in pro bono work from the beginning of my graduate year.
 I am currently completing a one day a week secondment at Law Access, which is a non-for-profit organisation that coordinates the giving of pro bono legal assistance by the Western Australian legal profession.
 The variety of work which I do at Law Access is broad and ranges from migration matters to civil and family law matters (to name a few).

 Asides from that, the firm also invites you to put your hand up for any other pro bono matters that come through.
 The Perth office also has some exciting new pro bono initiatives coming up this year.
 The firm’s pro bono practice is constantly growing.

 I personally find pro bono very rewarding as it gives you an opportunity to use your legal and non-legal skills for those that may not be able to afford legal assistance otherwise.